A topological attractor of vortices as a clock generator based on polariton superfluids: Conclusion

-\textit{\textbf{Conclusion.}---}To summarize, we reported here on the existence of topological attractors in a superfluid of exciton-polaritons placed in an external lateral potential of the C-shape geometry.
-The topological attractor corresponds to the regime where Josephson vortices are rotating periodically around the central vortex.
-A high stability of the oscillations makes it possible to use the topological attractor as a portable optical clock generator operating at the low power regime.
-We show that the operating frequency of the clock can be controlled within two different ranges.
+We predict here the formation of topological attractors in a superfluid of exciton-polaritons placed in an external lateral potential of the C-shape geometry.
+The topological attractor corresponds to the regime where Josephson vortices are rotating periodically around the central large vortex.
+The inverse energy cascade is shown to be responsible for the formation of topological attractors.
+A high stability of the oscillations makes it possible to use the topological attractor as a portable clock generator operating at the low power regime.
+We show that the operation frequency of the clock generator can be controlled within two different ranges.
 Its tuning can be achieved by tuning the laser pump power.